bluszcz/bluszcz.github.io/_posts/2008-05-10-rhce-passed.md

 date:   2008-05-10 17:00:47 +0100
 categories: certification redhat
 ---
-I have found this in archive.org and I have decided to share.
-Also, adding  an archived posts to Jekyll is a blast! :)
+I have found this in archive.org and I have decided to share it.
+Also, adding archived posts to Jekyll is a blast! :)

 ```
 RHCT components score:                             100.0